Meilky/Meilky/README.md

 # SQL

-Yes, I use SQL as database and I think every body should no it.
+Yes, I use SQL as database and I think every body should know it.